IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 ## Tools

-We created a Docker image you will use, that Docker image contains all needed CLIs such as:
+We created a Docker image you can use in that workshop.
+That Docker image contains all needed CLIs such as:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [curl](https://curl.haxx.se/download.html)